An expensive habit

-State legislators are poised to dedicate $2 million of taxpayer money to the Montana Meth Project.
+State pledges $2 million to Montana Meth Project

 Consider it official: Montanans are hooked on the Montana Meth Project (MMP).
 They’re also poised to be on the hook—to the tune of $2 million—for the anti-meth campaign thus far funded by billionaire Tom Siebel, who launched the project in 2005 as an attempt to “un-sell” the drug to teens.

 Montana’s state senate voted April 11 to double the $1 million of public funding Gov. Brian Schweitzer’s budget proposed for MMP, now the state’s largest advertiser with a multimedia effort based on graphic images tied to its “not even once” slogan.
 The appropriations bill that carves out money for the MMP has yet to be finalized, but the funding is expected to easily survive negotiations with Montana’s House of Representatives, which initially wanted even more state money to go toward the campaign.

 Given the high-profile backing the campaign has received from the likes of Schweitzer, Attorney General Mike McGrath and White House Drug Czar John Walters, it’s not surprising to see support echoed among legislators.
 However, the dedication of 2 million public dollars to the private campaign signals a new stage of this state’s relationship with MMP.
 It’s an investment that concerns opposing legislators, as well as some professionals working in the meth prevention and treatment arena.